isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 #### **Who should apply?** {.ti-clip}

 The school is aimed at applicants who are completing their masters or beginning their doctoral studies, though well motivated and advanced undergraduates or postdoctoral applicants should also apply.
-Applicants should have a good quantitative background: e.g. 2nd year university level experience in physics, engineering, statistics or computer science, etc. Experimental neuroscientists with some quantitative/coding experience who think the imbizo will strengthen these skills should also apply.
+Applicants should have a good quantitative background: e.g., 2nd year university level experience in physics, engineering, statistics or computer science, etc. Experimental neuroscientists with some quantitative/coding experience who think the imbizo will strengthen these skills should also apply.
 All applicants should have some experience writing code.

 #### **What level of applicants can apply?** {.ti-crown}

-MSc Physics student: Has a bachelors in physical sciences (e.g. physics / statistics / mathematics / computer science).
+MSc Physics student: Has a bachelors in physical sciences (e.g., physics / statistics / mathematics / computer science).
 Has taken 1st-year level courses in biology / electives in psychology, etc.

 PhD Neuroscience candidate: Has a bachelors in biological science, has completed 2nd-year level courses in statistics / applied mathematics / bioinformatics.
 Now in Masters/PhD.
 Has some experience writing code.